 Veterans of the United States armed forces can become eligible for many veterans benefits to assist them with everything from affording their monthly bills to starting a new business.
 Veterans can typically qualify for these benefits if they were discharged honorably from the military and meet specific guidelines for income and military service set by each program.

-Dependents, such as children and spouses, of a veteran, may also benefit from some of these programs.
+Dependents of a veteran, such as children and spouses, may also benefit from some of these programs.
 For example, pension benefits may go to surviving spouses and children of a deceased veteran, and veterans can transfer their GI Bill in whole or in part to a dependent for tuition or training assistance.

 Veterans can apply for most VA benefits online, by phone, or at their regional VA office.
 To learn more about each program, its eligibility requirements, and how to apply, visit VA.gov.